 Prevent Damage From an Underground Water Line Leak

 There are 4 basic steps you can take to prevent damage from an underground water line leak.
 If you are handy, you can probably tackle these tasks yourself with a little guidance.
 Even taking 1 of the following steps can save you from water damage, and an expensive clean-up and remediation.
+After taking some action, you may want to read a 10 step guide to leak testing.

 1. Close the First Main Control Valve